The-Funding-Cooperative-DAO/Merkle-Airdrop-Site/generator/README.md

 # Generator

-Given a `decimals` count for a token and list of airdrop recipients, outputs:
+Given a `decimals` count for a token and list of airdrop recipients via CSV file outputs:

 1. A merkle root for use in a MerkleClaimERC20 contract
 2. A merkle tree for use in a front-end